 - Always check that you are using the correct fuse so that the cable doesn’t overload or overheat.

 - Don’t leave devices charging for long periods of time as they can spark, overheat, and catch fire.

 - Never use water on an electrical fire.

-- Regularly get your appliances serviced and tested by a qualified electrician or contractor to assess their age and safety, particularly every 10 years and when you move into a new home.
+- Regularly get your appliances serviced and tested by a qualified electrician to assess their safety, particularly every 10 years and when you move into a new home.

 - Keep all appliances clean and in good working order.

 Two-thirds of domestic fires are due to cooking and the kitchen is the most dangerous room for fires in the home.
 Here’s how to cook safely: